Aaron Ford (Nevada politician): Personal life

 Ford is married to Berna Rhodes, an attorney.
 They have three sons, and are also raising their nephew.

-On July 21, 2018, the Las Vegas Review-Journal reported that Aaron Ford "has a history of failing to fully pay his taxes."
-The IRS filed three tax liens against Ford for what amounted to more than $185,000 in unpaid taxes, interest and penalties from 2010, 2011, 2012 and 2013, according to Clark County records.
-Those liens were cleared in 2016.
-Ford's campaign manager, Peggy Yang, told the newspaper that Ford had "faced some financial difficulties" as a result of the recession and that those "difficulties" were further complicated upon being promoted to partner at his law firm.
-Ford purchased a new home for $468,138 in 2013, in the same year that he neglected to fully pay his income taxes.
-Ford said he had "short-sold a house during that time period."
+On July 21, 2018, the Las Vegas Review-Journal reported that Ford "has a history of failing to fully pay his taxes."
+According to Clark County records, the IRS filed three tax liens against Ford totaling more than $185,000 in unpaid taxes, interest, and penalties for the years 2010 through 2013.
+The liens were cleared in 2016.
+Ford's campaign manager, Peggy Yang, stated that Ford had "faced some financial difficulties" resulting from the recession, which were further complicated by the tax implications of his promotion to partner at his law firm.
+The Review-Journal noted that Ford purchased a new home for $468,138 in 2013, one of the years he failed to fully pay his income taxes.
+Ford responded that he had "short-sold a house during that time period."